Frequently asked questions

 How will applications be evaluated?

 The main point of evaluation is to assess the completeness of the application and proof of ownership.
-If multiple requests are submitted for the same property the City will review on a case by case basis.

 How many times can I apply?

 Only one application will be accepted per property deed.
 If you own multiple properties in the pilot area, you can submit one application per property.
 If you have a deed with multiple grantors listed, only one application can be submitted.

 What happens if the same lot is applied for by different people/organizations?

 If there are multiple applications for the same lot, owners of adjacent properties will take priority.
 In the case of a tie, the City will host an in-person lottery to determine the chosen applicant.

 Where can I get help in filling out my application?